PADNS Tab View

 Prev Next

-The PADNS tab uses Silent Push's PADNS to aggregate passive DNS data from our global collection, creating datasets optimized for threat intelligence.
+The PADNS view uses Silent Push's PADNS to aggregate passive DNS data from our global collection, creating datasets optimized for threat intelligence.
 It reflects queries such as IP hosting a domain or Domain Name Server Changes, presented in Total View with risk scoring and navigation options.

 Counts (e.g., 456 A, 42 AAAA) appear at the top, followed by a filterable table showing queries (e.g., example.com), answers (e.g., ns1.scann.org), timestamps, and ASNs.
 The Domain Wide View includes subdomains to highlight issues such as TXT SPF inconsistencies, indicating potential spoofing risks.
 Forward lookups connect to IP diversity for historical analysis; reverse data identifies shared infrastructure.
 All data is timestamped (e.g., First Seen 2025-09-01) for precision.

-Generate a set of results
+Generate a Set of Results

 • Activate Domain Wide View to include subdomains.
 Apply filters by record type (e.g., NS only) or timeframe as needed.